 Some summer programmes are on an exchange-basis, where tuition fees are waived.
 For such an arrangement, students are only required to pay for their airfare, accommodation, visa (if needed) and living expenses.
 Other summer programmes are fee-paying, where students need to pay tuition fees to the overseas university on top of airfare, accommodation, visa (if needed) and living expenses.

-On top of faculty-level summer programmes, the NUS International Relations Office also offers University-wide summer programmes.
+On top of faculty-level summer programmes, the NUS Global Relations Office also offers University-wide summer programmes.

 Tuiton Fee-waiver Summer Exchange Programmes